canonical/manual-tls-certificates-operator/docs/how-to/h-provision-certificates.md

 The following sections explain how to run both of them.

 ### a.
 Retrieve all certificates signing requests without an associated certificate
-The following action will return all certificate signing requests that don't have certificates already provided, along with further information (`relation_id`, `application_name` and `unit_name`):
+The following action will return all certificate signing requests that don't have certificates already provided, along with further information (`relation-id`, `application_name` and `unit_name`):
 ```shell
 juju run tls-certificates-operator/leader get-outstanding-certificate-requests
 ```

 ### b.
 Retrieve a specific certificate signing request
-The following action is used to get the certificate signing request and its information of a specific relation by providing the `relation_id` as a parameter:
+The following action is used to get the certificate signing request and its information of a specific relation by providing the `relation-id` as a parameter:
 ```shell
 juju run tls-certificates-operator/leader get-certificate-request \
   relation-id=<id>